ZicongJiang/Physics-informed-digital-twin/README.md

 </div>

 ````
-⚠️ The code will be realsed once the paper is accepted.
+⚠️ The code will be released once the paper is accepted.
 ````

 ## Overview